-Maternal syphilis and intimate partner violence in Bolivia: A gender-based analysis of implications for partner notification and universal screening
+Maternal syphilis and intimate partner violence in Bolivia: A gender-based analysis of implications for partner notification and universal screening (HTML)

 Diaz-Olavarrieta,Claudia; Garcia,Sandra G.; Seitchik Feldman,Becca; Martinez Polis,Alberto; Revollo,Rita; Tinajeros,Freddy; Grossman,Daniel